HackBulgaria/Core-Ruby-1/week2/2-tracks/README.md

   end

   def find_by_name(name)
-    # Filter the playlist by a block.
-Should return a new Playlist.
+    # Finds all the tracks by the name
   end

   def find_by_artist(artist)